 In general, younger patients tend to respond better than older patients to interferon-based therapies.
-Clinical trials of PegIntron alone or in combination with REBETOL did not include sufficient numbers of subjects aged 65 and over, however, to determine whether they respond differently than younger subjects.
-Treatment with alpha interferons, including PegIntron, is associated with neuropsychiatric, cardiac, pulmonary, GI, and systemic (flu-like) adverse effects.
-Because these adverse reactions may be more severe in the elderly, caution should be exercised in the use of PegIntron in this population.
+Clinical studies of Peglntron™ in combination with REBETOL® did not include sufficient numbers of subjects aged 65 and over, however, to determine whether they respond differently than younger subjects.
+Treatment with alpha interferons, including Peglntron™, is associated with neuropsychiatric, cardiac, pulmonary, Gl, and systemic (flu-like) adverse effects.
+Because these adverse reactions may be more severe in the elderly, caution should be exercised in the use of Peglntron™ in this population.
 This drug is known to be substantially excreted by the kidney.
 Because elderly patients are more likely to have decreased renal function, the risk of toxic reactions to this drug may be greater in patients with impaired renal function (See CLINICAL PHARMACOLOGY: Special Populations: Renal Dysfunction).
 Peglntron™/REBETOL® Combo Pack therapy should not be used in patients with creatinine clearance < 50 mL/min.This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 6/20/2012
+Last reviewed on RxList: 6/24/2013

-Additional PegIntron, Rebetol Combo Pack Information
+Additional PegIntron and Rebetol Combo Pack Information